-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

-Troop G will extract traffic enforcement data from NHSP's e-Citation system.
-MCEU Sergeants will monitor the number of traffic enforcement contacts, citations and warnings for CMVs with an inspection quarterly.
+Troop C will extract traffic enforcement data from NHSP's e-Citation system.
+MCEU Sergeants will monitor the number of CMV traffic enforcement contacts, citations and warnings for CMVs with an inspection, quarterly.
 Non-CMV traffic enforcement contacts will also be tracked through our e-Citation system.